gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 content of SCTP packets using the framework provided by the SCTP Crypto Chunk which we name DTLS in SCTP.
-DTLS in SCTP provides encryption, source authentication, integrity and replay protection for the SCTP association with mutual authetication of the peers.
-The specification is also targeting very long lived sessions of weeks and months and supports mutual re-authentication and forward secerecy rekeying.
-This is inteded as an alternative to using DTLS/SCTP (RFC 6083) and SCTP-AUTH (RFC 4895).
+DTLS in SCTP provides encryption, source authentication, integrity and replay protection for the SCTP association with mutual authentication of the peers.
+The specification is also targeting very long-lived sessions of weeks and months and supports mutual re-authentication and forward secrecy rekeying.
+This is intended as an alternative to using DTLS/SCTP (RFC 6083) and SCTP-AUTH (RFC 4895).

 --- middle